Aged care fees and charges explained

 Breaking down the costs of aged care

-For peace of mind, it’s critical that you understand the costs of residential aged care as well as any fees and charges you may incur along the way.
+For peace of mind, it’s critical that you understand the residential aged care fees as well as any costs and charges you may incur along the way.
 It’s also important to understand that the overall amount you pay for both care and accommodation depends on your individual financial situation.

 Our video below explains all the considerations you may have as the upfront entry cost will depend on two things: